library(tidyverse)

 Generate summary statistics

-Next we will generate some summary statistics to inspect the data.
+Next we generate some summary statistics to inspect the data after grouping by age.

 %>%